How I delivered End-to-End Designs 10× Faster

 Accelerated design delivery by 10×

-Saved ~90% of UI development effort
+~90% less UI engineering effort

 We also explored how this experience would work on mobile—where business owners are most likely to quickly check and respond to financial queries.